sher1203/Stock-Data-Analysis/README.md

 ## SUMMARY
 Lastly, we share the insights into our results to summarize.
 For the XGBoost model, predicting stock market data did not produce the best results.
-This Implies that the stock market data is difficult to predict
+This Implies that the stock market data is difficult to predict.

 - **XGBoost**
   - The model was definitely not the best for predicting stock market data.